 The Pathology section of our program is delivered and graded separately from the rest of the first and second year.
-The material is presented over the two years of the program and consists of online resources and assignments, quizzes, and a final written exam.
+The material is presented over the two years of the program and consists of online resources, assignments, quizzes, and a final written exam.
+The final exam is completed on campus.